leadblacktech/leadblacktech/README.md

 </h3>

 <h4 align="center">
-    I'm a Network Engineer, Developer, best at Coustomer Services, and hands on with Tech.✨
+    I'm a Network Engineer, Developer, best at Coustomer Service, and hands on with Tech.✨
 </h4>

 ### Get To Know Me: ⚡

-- I'm a net Network Engineer!
+- I'm a Network Engineer!
 - Manufactoring Engineering is in my Blood.
 - I'm a 3d Model Creator!
-- my hobby is called Photogrammetry.
+- My hobby is called Photogrammetry.
-- I've created serveral personal games in UnReal Engine.
+- I create games in UnReal Engine.

 ### I'm currently learning ... 🔭

+- CCNA
 - SQL
 - Infoblox
 - Machine Learning